francofor/Naxos/README.md

 * SHA3_512

 ## How to
+The package implements the following functions to implement the Naxos Key Exchange Protocol:

 * selectCurve: selects the NIST curve and the length of the key
 * privateKey: calculates the private key from the secret key